shitallukka/simple-demo/README.md

 # simple-demo
-This is a simple repository for learning
+This is just an example repository for learning